MIC-DKFZ/TractSeg/Readme.md

 ## Usage
 To segment the bundles on a Diffusion Nifti image run the following command.
 You can use the example image provided in this repository under 'examples'.
 ```
-TractSeg.py -i Diffusion.nii.gz
+TractSeg -i Diffusion.nii.gz
 ```
-This will create a folder 'tractseg_ouput' inside of the same directory as your input file.
+This will create a folder `tractseg_ouput` inside of the same directory as your input file.
-This folder contains 'bundle_segmentations.nii.gz' which is a 4D Nifti image ('[x,y,z,bundle]').
+This folder contains `bundle_segmentations.nii.gz` which is a 4D Nifti image (`[x,y,z,bundle]`).
 The fourth dimension contains the binary bundle segmentations.
 The following list shows the index of each extracted bundle in the output file.
 ```